Skip to main content

 Enable Automatic Backups

-Set up at least weekly automatic backups to ensure you always have a recent recovery point.
-Daily backups are recommended for servers with frequently changing data.
+Set up at least weekly automatic backups so you always have a recovery point.
+Daily backups are strongly recommended for servers running databases, game servers, or any application with frequently changing data.

 Power Down Before Backup

 For maximum data integrity, shut down your server before a backup runs.
-This ensures all data from memory is written to disk.
-While not always practical for production servers, it is the safest approach.
+While not always practical for production servers, it is the safest approach — especially for database-heavy workloads.

 Enable Failure Notifications

 Turn on Server Backup Failure notifications in your Account Profile settings.
-This ensures you are immediately alerted if a scheduled backup fails to complete.
+If a scheduled backup fails to complete, you want to know about it immediately — not discover it weeks later when you actually need that backup.

 The number of backup slots depends on your VPS plan.
-With 1 slot, only the most recent backup is retained — each new backup replaces the previous one.
-Upgrade your plan for additional backup slots.
+With 1 slot (the most common), only the most recent backup is retained — each new backup replaces the previous one.
+There is no way to keep multiple backups with a single slot.
+If you need more backup retention, contact support about plan upgrades with additional slots.

-The built-in backup system covers your server’s primary disk only.
-For additional drives or more granular backup needs, consider using server-level backup tools like rsync, borgbackup, or similar solutions to back up specific directories to an external location.
+The built-in backup system covers your server’s primary disk only (Drive A).
+For additional drives or more granular backup needs, use server-level backup tools like rsync, borgbackup, or restic to back up specific directories to an external location.

 The built-in backup system stores backups on FREAKHOSTING infrastructure for quick restoration.
-For downloadable backups, use server-level tools to create archives and transfer them to external storage.
+Backups are not available for direct download.
+For downloadable backups, use server-level tools to create archives (like tar or zip) and transfer them to your local machine or external cloud storage.

 Need Extra Help?